Length of Time Since Teen's Last Check-Up

 Download & Other Tools

 - Footnote: These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
-The notation S refers to data that have been suppressed because the sample size was lower than 50, the estimate was less than 0.1%, or the data were suppressed by the UCLA Center for Health Policy Research.
+The notation S refers to data that have been suppressed because the sample size was lower than 50 (for ages 12-17), the percentage was less than 0.1, or the estimate was suppressed by the UCLA Center for Health Policy Research.
+Data may have wide margins of error and should be treated with caution.
+For more information and margins of error around specific estimates, visit the California Health Interview Survey.
 N/A means that data are not available.
-For more information about the California Health Interview Survey, see http://healthpolicy.ucla.edu/chis.

 - Measures of Health Care on Kidsdata.org